iqual-ch/drupal-platform/docs/configuration.md

 5. `settings.local.php` (ignored by git)
 6. `services.local.yml` (ignored by git)

 So for example for configuring `local` environments, settings can be added to the `local.settings.php` file.

+> [!TIP]
-For sensitive settings or configuration that should only apply to your local copy of the environment use the `settings.local.php` file.
+> For sensitive settings or configuration that should only apply to your local copy of the environment use the `settings.local.php` file.
+This file is git ignored by default and won't be committed and therefore configuration won't apply to other developers' environments.

-#### Platform.sh Environment Type
+#### Upsun Environment Type

-For Platform.sh deployments the environment type (`$PLATFORM_ENVIRONMENT_TYPE`) is mapped to the following Drupal environment (`$DRUPAL_ENVIRONMENT`) equivalents:
+For Upsun deployments the environment type (`$PLATFORM_ENVIRONMENT_TYPE`) is mapped to the following Drupal environment (`$DRUPAL_ENVIRONMENT`) equivalents:

 * `production`: `prod`
 * `staging`: `stage`
 * `development`: `dev`

-Therefore the Platform.sh environment type `production` will still include the `prod.settings.php` settings file.
+Therefore the Upsun environment type `production` will still include the `prod.settings.php` settings file.

 ### Credentials in Config

 Credentials or other sensitive information should not be committed to the project's repository.
-Instead placeholders should be used in the config and the the config options should then be overriden in a settings file.
-The settings file can contain the sensitive information if it is git-ignored (i.e. `settings.local.php`) or load the data from an environment variables (e.g. stored in `.env.secrets`).
+Instead placeholders should be used in the config and the config options should then be overridden in a settings file.
+The settings file can load the data from environment variables (e.g. stored in `.ddev/.env`) or (not recommended) contain the sensitive information if it is git-ignored (i.e. `settings.local.php`) .

-For example, if you want to store the API key and webhook hash of the Mailchimp module in an environemt variable, you can add the following to the `all.settings.php` (applying to all environments, and committed):
+For example, if you want to store the API key and webhook hash of the Mailchimp module in an environment variable, you can add the following to the `all.settings.php` (applying to all environments, and committed):

 ```php
 $config['mailchimp.settings'] = [